Creamy Carrot Red Pepper Soup

 - 3 cloves garlic minced

-- 1 teaspoon chopped fresh thyme (or 1/2 teaspoon dried)
+- 2 teaspoons chopped fresh thyme or 1 teaspoon dried

 - 4 cups chicken or vegetable stock